deibit/cansina/README.md

 13-07-2016  Added new feature resumable sessions

- 9-01-2016  Cansina support Windows terminal (sorry I didn't test Cansina on Windows boxes)
+09-01-2016  Cansina supports Windows terminal
             You won't have that fancy flash in filtered HTTP codes but it works...